Emergency Veterinary Care

 Digestive Emergencies

-Severe vomiting or diarrhea lasting more than two episodes in 24 hours
+Severe vomiting or diarrhea, especially if it occurs more than twice within 24 hours

-Inability or pain when urinating or passing stool
+Inability to urinate, difficulty urinating, or pain when passing urine or stool

 Refusal to drink water for 24 hours or more